 When it comes to recording sports, 60fps better captures the motion and makes everything appear more fluid.
 30fps is perfectly acceptable (it is what you see when you watch live sporting broadcasts on TV) but 60 fps also has the advantage of allowing you to produce slicker slow-motion effects in post-processing.

-Right now, even high end cameras and camcorders do not offer 4K at 60fps.
+Right now, even some high-end cameras and camcorders do not offer 4K at 60fps.
 The latest GoPros and iPhone can do it but no one is claiming they are better cameras than the Sony FDR-AX53 4K camcorder, for example.

-So given that, in most cases you’re going to end up choosing between [email protected] or [email protected] I’d recommend [email protected] for shooting sports, because a higher frame rate is more important than image quality.
+So given that, in most cases you’re going to end up choosing between 1080p@60fps or 4K@30fps.
+I’d recommend 1080p@60fps for shooting sports, because a higher frame rate is more important than image quality.
 If you’re planning to publish video to video platforms like YouTube or Vimeo, you should upscale the 1080p source to 4K beforehand as it provides numerous image quality benefits.

 How Can I Livestream The Action?